ongr-io/RouterBundle/README.md

 ```

-In order to have fancy URLs, the Document has to use `SeoAwareTrait`.
+In order to have friendly URLs, the Document has to use `SeoAwareTrait`.

 #### Step 4: Create an action for product page